-- Step 1 In the Navigation pane, click Servers.
-Step 2 Expand Servers > Policies.
-Step 3 Expand the node for the organization where you want to create the policy.
-If the system does not include multitenancy, expand the root node. - Step 4 Expand the iSCSI Authentication Profiles node. - Step 5 Right-click the IP pool you want to delete and choose Delete. - Step 6 If a confirmation dialog box displays, click Yes.
+- Step 1 In the Navigation pane, click Servers. - Step 2 Expand Servers > Policies. - Step 3 Expand the node for the organization where you want to create the policy.

+- Step 4 Expand the iSCSI Authentication Profiles node. - Step 5 Right-click the IP pool you want to delete and choose Delete. - Step 6 If a confirmation dialog box displays, click Yes.